 Great Brands Stand for Something Beyond the Transaction

-The way that I think brands add value in the world is that they stand for something that’s beyond the transaction, and that was actually a big part of why we wanted to start the Bouq’s Company.
+The way that I think brands add value in the we started the Bouq’s Company.
 We didn’t see brands that stood the test of time that really stood out in the world and said, hey, we exist for a reason that’s beyond selling you something.

 This was ingrained in me at the Walt Disney Company, which is one of the most iconic brands in the world because it means so much to people.
-You know, at Disney, we would engage with customers and it had almost nothing to do with what they were going to buy from us.
-But rather, it had everything to do with the way the brand made them feel with their families, either how they felt when they were kids watching Mickey Mouse, or how they felt the first time they went to Disneyland or Disney World or the first time.
+At Disney, we would engage with customers and it had almost nothing to do with what they were going to buy from us.
+But rather, it had everything to do with the way the brand made them feel with their families.
+Either how they felt when they were kids watching Mickey Mouse, or how they felt the first time they went to Disneyland or Disney World or the first time.

 Customers almost never talked about how they want to buy this service or this product.
 It’s just not the way they thought of the brand.
 And that is how brands become lasting brands that make it through a crisis.